 What’s the story behind S & Team?

-At some point, while I was working as a freelancer, I was offered a job at an ad agency.
+While I was working as a freelancer, I was offered a job at an ad agency.
 I thought it over and decided to take it, because I needed to gain more experience.
-So in the following couple of years, I worked as an employee, which was indeed a valuable lesson.
-I improved as a graphic designer, I’ve mastered printmaking techniques and learned to deal with challenging clients.
+So in the following couple of years, I worked as an employee, which was a truly valuable lesson.
+I improved as a graphic designer, I mastered printmaking techniques and learned to deal with challenging clients.
 It was 1998, almost 20 years ago, when I decided to relive my dream, and so I opened S & Team brand agency.

 Why did you choose the name S & Team?